gks-anvil/vrs_anvil_toolkit/README.md

 ## Cohort Allele Frequency Generation

 ### Description
-Given a variant of interest and an optional phenotype of interest, get its aggregated allele frequency information as a cohort allele frequency object (CAF).
+Given a variant and an optional phenotype of interest, get aggregated allele frequency info for a cohort of interest as a cohort allele frequency object (CAF).

 ### General Prerequisites
 - Variant of interest